myabc/myabc.github.com/_posts/2012-4-2-crowd-control.markdown

 When a company sponsors the project, there is oversight in the sense that the company's profit imperative will usually keep the project somewhat on track.

-But when a community is crowd-sourcing directly with a freelancer, how will this process work in practice?
+But when a community is crowd-funding directly with a freelancer, how will this process work in practice?
 The scepticism does not arise from a mistrust of Yehuda.
 Rather, it arises from the concern about how individual developers can protect themselves against potential fall out when crowd-sourced projects go wrong.

 rails.app will, inevitably, result in conflicting interests stemming from differing requirements.
 It could be anything from _minutiae_ like the colour of the icon to the plugins bundled by default.
 For a foretaste of the problems that arise, you only have to look at the Rails and Bundler issue trackers.
 Their developers, on the other hand, can turn around and say "I don't owe you fuck".
 Yehuda won't be able to do this.